angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Taking Care of Business - Aspis Consortium Mission.md

 ## Encounter 4: The Treasure Room
 Upon searching the body of Tark-Tark, the party will find a key and a map to a secret tunnel beneath Tark-Tark’s stone throne.
 Upon entering, they will find much of the stolen treasure they were sent to find, however, upon doing a final count and comparing to the list of stolen goods they were given by the Aspis Consortium, one book is missing.
 Since the party was not given a list of specific books, they have no way to determine which one, but upon reporting this news to their Aspis Consortium benefactor, the merchant will show obvious consternation, with a DC 22 Sense Motive check revealing that the consortium member was *expecting* that outcome.
 The party will be thanked and rewarded with 5% of the gold value of the recovered goods (1,000 GP to be split among the party), plus ten fame with the Aspis Consortium (i.e. local Cheliax fame).

+## Narrative & Future Connections
+The book that is missing is a book of ritual magic being secretly transported by this caravan to a Conference Z Agent in Egorian.
+The daughter of A. X. Adrius, Marcille LaFey Adrius, is the party’s benefactor, and the reason why this operation is being kept so quiet is because one of the rituals contained therein is a powerful binding ritual